-The Program of Study form for the Master’s degree described above should be approved by the committee and submitted to the School of Graduate Studies at least two months prior to the oral exam, oral review, or presentation appropriate to that degree.
+The Program of Study for the MEd should be approved by the program advisor at the beginning of the semester of graduation.
+The Program of Study form for the MS degree should be approved by the student’s committee and submitted to the School of Graduate Studies at least two months prior to the oral exam, oral review, or presentation appropriate to that degree.
 For the EdS, EdD or PhD, the Program of Study form must be submitted to the School of Graduate Studies by the end of their third semester of coursework.

 After matriculation into the program, a master’s degree must be completed within a six-year time period.
 Pass/fail grades will be accepted only for seminars, special problems, interdisciplinary workshops, thesis or dissertation research, and continuing graduate advisement.
 Transfer credit accepted toward a degree is normally limited to 6 credits; however, with prior approval, 12 transfer credits may be accepted.
 A maximum of 12 credits taken before admission to the program may be counted toward the degree.
-All coursework in a student’s area of specialization must be taken at the 6000 level or above, in order to be applied toward a graduate degree in the School of TEAL.
+Transfer of coursework in the student’s area of specialization is limited to 1/2 of the specialization credits required at USU and may include 5000-level courses.
+All subsequent coursework in a student’s area of specialization must be taken at the 6000 level or above, in order to be applied toward a graduate degree in the School of TEAL.
 Coursework expires after eight years.

 Cooperation with other departments and research centers at the University, as well as with public school and Utah State Board of Education collaborators, permits strong graduate programs.
 Research opportunities are available with the Edith Bowen Laboratory School, cooperating school districts in Utah and surrounding states, the Utah State Board of Education, and the United States Department of Education.